 Passive: Gain 20% Attack Speed.

 Psionic Strength provides an easy to use and reliable damage increase.
 Its main downside compared to the alternative Talents, however, is that it does not function in PvE.
-Still, its damage bonus is by far superior to said alternatives, making it the only reasonable option.
+The sustained PvP damage increase it provides is very powerful to make up for this fact however.

 Level 7 Talents for Zeratul